Features

 Grace Period: How Meteroid Gives You Time to Finalize Invoices with Confidence

-A Grace Period is a short window of time between invoice generation and when the invoice is finalized and sent to the Customer.
-It gives time to Finance teams to ensure invoices are accurate.
-By preventing mistakes, Grace periods enhance Customer satisfaction.
+A grace period is a short window between invoice generation and when the invoice is finalized and sent to the customer.
+It gives finance teams time to verify that invoices are accurate before they go out.
+Catching mistakes before the customer sees them avoids disputes and builds trust.

-Meteroid lets you define a Grace Period to give your team the flexibility to finalize invoices based on complete, up-to-date usage data.
-During this window, the invoice remains editable and isn’t visible to the Customer.
-Once the Grace Period ends, the invoice is finalized, sent to the customer, and becomes officially due.
-From that moment, the countdown defined by your Net Terms begins—giving the Customer a set number of days to pay before the invoice is considered overdue.
+Meteroid lets you define a grace period so your team can finalize invoices based on complete, up-to-date usage data.
+During this window, the invoice remains editable and is not visible to the customer.
+Once the grace period ends, the invoice is finalized, sent to the customer, and becomes officially due.
+From that point, the countdown defined by your net terms begins, giving the customer a set number of days to pay before the invoice is considered overdue.

 Example of how Grace period can be configured in Meteroid at invoicing entity level